reza-foroutan/digikala-ecommerce/README.md

    ```bash
    git clone <repository-url>
    ```
-2. Open the project in your preferred editor or Adobe Dreamweaver.
+2. Open the project in your preferred editor or Visual Studio Code.
 3. Launch the `index.html` file in your browser to view the website.

 ## Folder Structure